decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - Ethereum & Polygon block numbers
 - Decentraland Names

-There are two type of deployments:
+There are two types of deployments:

 - Organic deployments: the timestamp of the entity is now().
 - Sync deployments: the timestamp of the entity is in the past.
-Mostly using when a catalyst boostrap or needs to catch the latest state.
+Used when a catalyst bootstraps or needs to catch up with the latest state.

 The following sections will describe how to use only RPC calls and smart contracts to validate deployments by entity type.